schierlm/BibleMultiConverter/README.md

 E-Sword export
 --------------

+BibleMultiConverter has two export filters.
+One (**ESwordV11**) targets the new (version 11) module format, which is based on SQLite and HTML, and can be exported without any third party tools and natively supports Strong's numbers and footnotes.
+The other one is the format for older versions (**ESwordHTML**), requires third party tools (ToolTipTool), and does not support native footnotes (puts them into a commentary module instead).
+The rest of this chapter is about the second one.

 To export for E-Sword, first use the ESwordHTML export filter, which generates two HTML files (.bblx.html and .cmtx.html) which can then imported into ToolTipTool and